 The Organization has entered into construction contracts for capital improvements.
-The Organization's remaining commitment for construction contracts entered into was not significant as of June 30, 2011.
+The Organization's remaining commitment for construction contracts entered into was not significant as of June 30, 2012.
 Additionally, the Organization contracts for certain maintenance and consulting services.
-The remaining commitments for these contracts totaled approximately \$375,000 and \$942,000 at June 30, 2011 and 2010.
+The remaining commitments for these contracts totaled approximately \$4,547,000 and \$5,112,000 at June 30, 2012 and 2011 and will be paid out over the next 6 years when the contract expires.